lightkurve/lightkurve/README.rst

   pip install lightkurve

-Once installed, visit our quickstart guide at `http://docs.lightkurve.org/tutorials/quickstart.html <http://docs.lightkurve.org/tutorials/quickstart.html>`_.
+Once installed, visit our quickstart guide at `http://docs.lightkurve.org/quickstart.html <http://docs.lightkurve.org/quickstart.html>`_.

 Contributing
 ------------

 We welcome community contributions from everyone!
-Please read the contribution guidelines at `http://docs.lightkurve.org/contributing.html <http://docs.lightkurve.org/contributing.html>`_.
+Please read the contribution guidelines at `http://docs.lightkurve.org/about/contributing.html <http://docs.lightkurve.org/about/contributing.html>`_.

 Citing
 ------

-If you find this package useful in your research, please cite it and give us a GitHub star!
+If you find Lightkurve useful in your research, please cite it and give us a GitHub star!
-Please read the citation instructions at `http://docs.lightkurve.org/citing.html <http://docs.lightkurve.org/citing.html>`_.
+Please read the citation instructions at `http://docs.lightkurve.org/about/citing.html <http://docs.lightkurve.org/about/citing.html>`_.

 Contact